bluescarni/mppp/doc/sphinx/tutorial_api.rst

    auto c1 = a + b; // Binary operator.

    int_t c2;
-   add(c2, a, b);   // Low-level add() function.
+   add(c2, a, b);   // Low-level add() primitive.

    assert(c1 == c2);

-Similarly to the ``mpz_add()`` function from the GMP API, mp++'s ``add()`` is a ternary function taking as first parameter the return value, and as second and third parameters the operands.
+Similarly to the ``mpz_add()`` function from the GMP API, mp++'s ``add()`` is a ternary function taking as first parameter the return value (by reference), and as second and third parameters the operands.
 Although the end result is identical, there is a fundamental difference in terms of the number of operations performed by the two approaches: the binary operator returns a new value, which is then used to move-initialise ``c1`` [#f1]_, while the ``add()`` function writes the result of the addition *directly* into an existing value.
 While, in practice, the difference might not